 Buenos Aires will have the best rates for cash exchange, but it is still possible to exchange money in other large cities, like Mendoza.
-In BA,the best spot is Calle Florida, a long shopping street where you’ll struggle to take more than a few steps without someone stopping you and saying “cambio?”
+In BA,the best spot to buy pesos is Calle Florida, a long shopping street where you’ll struggle to take more than a few steps without someone stopping you and saying “cambio?”
 No matter the city, just head for the busiest street and if no one stops you, just ask any locals where to go.
 There will usually be some suss man lurking around ready to do business.

-- Familiarise yourself, at least to a small extent, with the local currency.
-You should always check a few bills randomly out of the pile they hand you to make sure you aren’t being given obviously counterfeit money.
+Familiarise yourself, at least to a small extent, with the local currency.
+You should always check a few bills randomly out of the pile to make sure you aren’t being given obviously counterfeit money.

 If all this sounds incredibly suss, don’t worry, it actually is super easy (if I can handle this without disaster, anyone can).
 As long as you have some idea of what to look for, I don’t think it’s super common for anyone to get horribly ripped off.
 So read up online and enjoy the extra money!